adamfoneil/Postulate.Mvc/README.md

     FillSelectListsInner(record, new { orgId = CurrentUser.OrganizationId }, new RegionSelect(), new CustomerTypeSelect());

-A few things to say about the FillSelectListsInner call:
+A few things to say about the FillSelectLists call:

 - The `record` argument is where the selected values of all select lists come from.
 In this case, we're looking at the Customer.TypeId and Customer.RegionId properties -- these are the two properties with dropdown values.